Psycho Circus

-Psycho Circus is the eighteenth studio album by American rock band Kiss and the first and only album to involve all four original members since 1979's Dynasty.
+Psycho Circus is the eighteenth studio album by American rock band Kiss, released on 22 September 1998 by Mercury Records as the band's final album on the label.
+It is also their first and only album to involve all four original members since 1979's Dynasty.
 While touted as a band effort, the album was recorded using largely session players and Kiss associates.
 Peter Criss only played drums on the Ace Frehley-penned track, "Into the Void", and guitarist Frehley only played on two regular album tracks, the one he wrote plus "You Wanted the Best".
 He also played on a bonus track called "In Your Face", penned by Simmons.
 All four band members, however, sang lead vocals on the album.

 Background

-Following the highly successful 1996–97 reunion tour, Psycho Circus was marketed as the first new studio album by the band's original lineup since 1979's Dynasty (as Peter Criss did not participate on the 1980s Unmasked, although Criss' drum work is limited to only one of the nine songs on Psycho Circus).
+Following the highly successful 1996–97 reunion tour, Psycho Circus was marketed as the first new studio album by the band's original lineup since 1979's Dynasty (as Peter Criss did not participate on the 1980s Unmasked, although Criss' drum work is limited to only one of the eleven songs on Psycho Circus).
 As with Dynasty and Unmasked, however, many of the songs were recorded by uncredited players.